nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 5. Double-click on the script to launch Docedex
 6. Docedex should launch

+If you have any further issues, please raise an issue on our [GitHub page](https://github.com/AY2223S2-CS2103T-F12-1/tp/issues).
+We will attend to you as soon as we can.

 ### Loading Data from another computer

 **Q**: How can I load data from another computer into Docedex installed on another computer?<br>